ecEthanCar/silver-deer/design/design-journey.md

 2. You wish to take a course that addresses social/environmental problems based on research.
 Does the civic ecology lab meet this expectation?

-3. You want to know more about the online course instructors, who are they?
+3. You are curious about other people who have taken or are taking the online courses provided by the Civic Ecology Lab, as these online courses are offered globally.
+Where might you look to get more details about where people come from and what other people have posted for their weekly projects?
+What information do you gain from this?